Translating CDA to FHIR

 How it works

-For healthcare organizations: You send CDA documents to a Redox FHIR® endpoint for translation.
+For providers: You send CDA documents to a Redox FHIR® endpoint for translation.
 We return a FHIR® bundle of resources to your system.
 Alternatively, you can retrieve CDA data from a FHIR® cloud vendor first, and then we translate the CDA data to FHIR® afterwards.

 Either way, Redox API actions allow you to retrieve clinical data from healthcare organizations or clinical networks.
 Our FHIR® API returns a bundle of resources (30+ possible) with the normalized data so that you can accomplish your own unique workflow.